Have you bought new EML Tubes?

 - Online registration must be done within 4 weeks after receival

-- When a tube is replaced, the original guarantee start date will stay unchanged
+- When a tube is replaced, the original guarantee start date is unchanged

 - A copy of the original invoice must be available upon request

 - When the failure reason is unclear, we may require a copy of the amplifier circuit diagram